debetten/debetten.github.io/_pages/chat.md

 de-Bot-tencourt is an AI-powered chatbot that retrieves information from my research publications and personal website.
 You can ask it questions about my work, including attention and memory dynamics, AI-driven mental health interventions, real-time neurofeedback and neuroadaptive systems.

-Note: that I am logging these interactions to assess and improve performance!
-Therefore, please avoid sharing personal or sensitive information.
+Note: This chatbot is still a work in progress, and I am actively refining its prompt and behavior.
+To help assess and improve its performance, I am logging interactions for review and analysis.
+Therefore, please avoid sharing personal or sensitive information!

 ## How it works